chicagopython/code-of-conduct/report-handling-procedure.md

 Committee.
 I appreciate you taking the time to get in touch - reports like this help us to make ChiPy a better community.

-> We'll discuss and get back to you with the outcome, and will keep this report on file.
+> We will discuss and get back to you with the outcome, and will keep this report on file.
 Meanwhile, if there is anything else we can do to help or support you, please do let us know.